PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-05-15-hello-welcome-analytics-storytelling-networking.md

 Twice a month, I'll share practical insights, helpful tips, and authentic perspectives on analytics, data visualization, storytelling, and navigating professional relationships.

-First up: **How to Take the Creepy Ick-Factor out of Networking**.
+On the Docket: **How to Take the Creepy Ick-Factor out of Networking**.
 Stay tuned for fresh ideas on connecting genuinely and effectively!

 I'd love to hear from you!
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jennchin/) or drop me a quick note about any [topics you'd like me to cover](mailto:jchin+blogideas@pugetsoundanalytics.com).